Map illustration is a fun and inventive way to pay homage to the places we love; both real and imaginary.

 The teacher of this Udemy course, freelance cartographer Daniel Hasenbos, cites the maps of Middle Earth as inspiration for his work — and this course is proof.

 In this map illustration class, Daniel goes into a great amount of detail when discussing how to achieve an amazing, fantasy universe.

 Skills you’ll learn encompass drawing coastlines, land and sea features, mountains, rivers, and forests.
 Before concluding this course, you’ll have also learned about flat colors, shading, lighting, and how to add finishing touches to give your map an authentic look.

-Like several map illustration classes listed, this course is another Photoshop-based option, so having the program is ideal.
+Like several other map illustration classes on our list, this course also requires Photoshop, so having the program is ideal.